How to prevent and protect women from Infectious diseases like Rubella and Toxoplasmosis during Pregnancy to avoid complications

 -And always remember you ask your doctor and fertility specialist if you have any questions.

-Prevention from infectious diseases and optimal nutritional care during IVF Surrogacy programs are the key points and our unique selling proposition at Pons Medical Research.
-All our Commercial Surrogacy programs are managed by our professionals, expert doctors and Fertility Specialist.
-Pons Medical Research wishes you a perfect pregnancy!
+Prevention from infectious diseases and optimal nutritional care during IVF Surrogacy programs are the key points and our unique advantages at Pons Medical.
+All our Surrogacy programs are managed by our medical professionals, expert doctors and fertility specialists.
+Pons Medical Group wishes you a perfect pregnancy!